 A consulting covering letter must show that you have thought about the job and know about the organisation, and should briefly outline the qualities that make you the perfect candidate.
+In your cover letter, Roland Berger advises its applicants, you should explain 'what makes you our next consultant'.
 Remember, for many consultancies, such as Credo, which do not ask for an application form, your covering letter is the first impression you will make and formatting the letter properly is essential.

 Here are our seven top tips for writing a covering letter that will get you noticed (in a good way):

 1. Make your covering letter memorable and to the point.
 Memorable means that recruiters can remember key things about you by the end of the letter.
 It’s not about adding a shock factor statement or something kooky.

 EY-Parthenon, for example, looks for candidates who are intellectually curious.
 Therefore, a covering letter to this firm should demonstrate your intellectual curiosity as much as possible through descriptions of your achievements, motivations and experiences (not through stating ‘I am curious’!).